worldcoin/developer-portal/README.md

 ## 📄 Documentation

-All the technical docs for the Wordcoin SDK, World ID Protocol, examples, guides can be found at https://docs.worldcoin.org/
+All the technical docs for the Worldcoin SDK, World ID Protocol, examples, guides can be found at https://docs.worldcoin.org/

 <a href="https://docs.worldcoin.org">
   <p align="center">